 Douglas O’Connell - Course Director

-He is also the curating lead for New Technology and Performance at the World Stage Design Exhibition 2013 in Cardiff.
+He was the curating lead for New Technology and Performance at the World Stage Design Exhibition 2013 in Cardiff.

 Our graduates develop and define their individual practices to progress within Digital Theatre, which often leads them in different directions within the industry.
 Recent graduates have continued either as professionals or become leading creative innovators within theatre, while others have continued their studies with research degrees.